 Students are not expected to have prior familiarity with any language other than modern English.
 Coursework involves readings, philological exercises, and the study of short, glossed excerpts from medieval texts.
 The overall aim is to provide a basic familiarity with the methods and subject matter of Germanic philology, and to make the medieval languages and texts that provide the field’s raw data appear less unfamiliar.

 There will be two 1-hour lectures and two 1-hour weekly discussion sessions as assigned.
-Weekly outline, readings, and assignments subject to change in the final syllabus.

 - Survey of the Germanic Languages